NVIDIA/aistore/memsys/README.md

-Mem2: SGL allocator and memory manager
+MMSA: SGL allocator and memory manager
 -----------------------------------------------------------------

 ## Overview

-Mem2 is, simultaneously, a) Slab and SGL allocator, and b) memory manager responsible to optimize memory usage between different (more vs less) utilized Slabs.
+MMSA is, simultaneously, a) Slab and SGL allocator, and b) memory manager responsible to optimize memory usage between different (more vs less) utilized Slabs.

-Multiple Mem2 instances may coexist in the system, each having its own constraints and managing its own Slabs and SGLs.
+Multiple MMSA instances may coexist in the system, each having its own constraints and managing its own Slabs and SGLs.

-Mem2 is a "runner" that can be Run() to monitor system resources, automatically adjust Slab sizes based on their respective usages, and incrementally deallocate idle Slabs.
+MMSA is a "runner" that can be Run() to monitor system resources, automatically adjust Slab sizes based on their respective usages, and incrementally deallocate idle Slabs.

-There will be use cases, however, when actually running a Mem2 instance won't be necessary: e.g., when an app utilizes a single (or a few distinct) Slab size(s) for the duration of its relatively short lifecycle, while at the same time preferring minimal interference with other running apps.
+There will be use cases, however, when actually running a MMSA instance won't be necessary: e.g., when an app utilizes a single (or a few distinct) Slab size(s) for the duration of its relatively short lifecycle, while at the same time preferring minimal interference with other running apps.